maelfabien/Multimodal-Emotion-Recognition/README.md

 #### Model

-The model we have chosen is an XCeption model, since it outperformed the other approaches we developped so far.
+The model we have chosen is an XCeption model, since it outperformed the other approaches we developed so far.
 We tuned the model with :
-- data augmentation
+- Data augmentation
-- early stopping
+- Early stopping
-- decreasing learning rate on plateau
+- Decreasing learning rate on plateau
 - L2-Regularization
 - Class weight balancing
 - And kept the best model

 As you might have understood, the aim was to limit overfitting as much as possible in order to obtain a robust model.

 - To know more on how we prevented overfitting, check this article : https://maelfabien.github.io/deeplearning/regu/
 - To know more on the XCeption model, check this article : https://maelfabien.github.io/deeplearning/xception/